opf/openproject/docs/release-notes/14-1-0/README.md

 ![OpenProject dropdown menu showing favorite projects, displayed with yellow stars](openproject-14-1-favorite-projects-overview.shadow.png)

+See our documentation to learn more about [how to mark a project as favorite](https://www.openproject.org/docs/user-guide/project-overview/#mark-a-project-as-favorite).

 ### Advanced features for the Meetings module

 The Meetings module is currently being continuously improved.
 With OpenProject 14.1...